initialize project

 This removes all scenario execution jobs and their associated pods from the cluster.

-The output of an execution is stored within the cluster-internal server and can be downloaded with:
+The output of an execution is stored on the cluster-internal S3 server and can be uploaded to a share service (Nextcloud, GCS, …) with:

 Analysis